-Transformer population has been approaching the end of its lifespan.
-Therefore, it has become of vital importance to assess operating conditions of such expensive equipments [2].
-Consequently inspections have gained significant importance in order to ensure diagnostic of incipient faults and implementation of necessary maintenance plans to prolong their lifespan.
+On account of the economic importance and ageing of power transformers there is an increasing concern to assess operating conditions of such expensive equipments.
+Transformer population is fast approaching the end of its lifespan [2], consequently inspections have gained significant importance in order to ensure diagnostic of incipient faults and implementation of necessary maintenance plans to prolong their lifespan.